typebytes/angular-checklist/content/router/default-route.md

 ---
-title: default route is defined
+title: make sure default route is defined
 ---

 # Problem

-When users type in the url for your application, they do not know all the routes in our application.
-We need to make sure that we have a landing page or a redirect setup.
+When users type in the url for your application, they do not know all the routes of our application.
+We need to make sure that we always have a landing page or a redirect set up.

 # Solution